 The final group offer another big step up in accuracy as well as a host of additional features.
 You can expect a computer interface, air bearings, motorised probing operation and 1D and 2D measurement capability.
 The Vertex VMS digital height gauge is a great example of how advanced devices in this group have become.

-If you’d like to know more about digital height gauges and how they can be used to support your business, then the team at Eley are here to help.
+If you'd like to know more about our height gauges and how they can be used to support your business, then the team at Eley Metrology are here to help.
 Our Vertex VMS is supported by UKAS Certification and is available in three different sizes allowing us to cater for a range of different industries and requirements.